djkartikofficial12/newdailyfl/README.md

 ## 🎯 Deployment

-TaskFlow can be deployed to any static hosting service:
+DailyFlow can be deployed to any static hosting service:

 ### Netlify
 ```bash